shamatar/ElliKeyPublic/README.md

 Elliptic Keyboard Public Comments

-Please, publish your comments, suggestions or errors here using "Issues" tool
+Please, publish your comments, suggestions or errors here using "Issues" tool in the right panel